Kierstin lives in a 1200 square foot home with two kids, a cat and a stinky golden doodle.

 Yes!
 You can, as long as you do it safely.
 Here's how I use essential oils to get rid of bad smells in my house:

 The easiest way to effectively utilize essential oils as an air freshener is just to diffuse them.
-I have set up in my bedroom which is also connected to the master bath.
-We're clean people, okay, but sometimes that well-used area of our house gets a funk to it between tub scrub downs and sheet changeovers. this diffuser
+I have this diffuser set up in my bedroom which is also connected to the master bath.
+We're clean people, okay, but sometimes that well-used area of our house gets a funk to it between tub scrub downs and sheet changeovers.

 If you've never used a diffuser before it's pretty simple - just use the provided measuring cup to add a little cool water to the diffuser base, add a few drops of your favorite essential oil (I love to use a citrusy oil like grapefruit, lemon or orange, but you can use whichever scent you like best), put the lid back on and just turn it on!
 Once it gets going it lets off a stream of cool mist (the thing doesn't get hot, it stays cool) and throws the scent throughout your space.

 Using Essential Oils for Cleaning

 Another way that I use essential oils to scent my home is by cleaning with them.

 Again, you can use a citrus scent to rid your house of strong smells or a little lavender if you want to give things a more calming aroma but my favorite is to use this germ fighting blend from Plant Therapy.
 This is basically a way cheaper version of Young Living's Thieves blend.
 I'm not really a oil snob and I have to stay within a budget so this is a more affordable option for me and the truth is, if I'm cleaning up a super heavy duty mess, like say raw chicken or eggs, I'm using bleach anyway.